toulbar2/toulbar2/docs/source/userdoc.rst

 -sortd  sorts domains in preprocessing based on increasing unary costs
         (works only for binary WCSPs).

--sortc  sorts constraints in preprocessing based on lexicographic ordering (1), decreasing DAC ordering (2 - default option), decreasing constraint tightness (3), DAC then tightness (4), tightness then DAC (5), randomly (6) or the opposite order if using a negative value.
+-sortc  sorts constraints in preprocessing based on lexicographic ordering (1), decreasing DAC ordering (2 - default option), decreasing constraint tightness (3), DAC then tightness (4), tightness then DAC (5), randomly (6), DAC with special knapsack order (7), increasing arity (8), increasing arity then DAC (9), or the opposite order if using a negative value.

 -solr   solution-based phase saving (reuse last found solution as preferred value assignment in the value ordering heuristic) (default option).

 -vacint
         VAC-integrality/Full-EAC variable ordering heuristic (can be combined with option -A)

+- bisupport=[float]
+        in bi-objective optimization with the second objective encapsulated by a bounding constraint (see WeightedCSPConstraint), the value heuristic chooses between both EAC supports of first (main) and second objectives by minimum weighted regret (if parameter is non-negative, it is used as the weight for the second objective) or always chooses the EAC support of the first objective (if parameter is zero) or always chooses the second objective (if parameter is negative, -1: for choosing EAC from the lower bound constraint, -2: from the upper bound constraint, -3: to favor the smallest gap, -4: to favor the largest gap) (default value is 0)

 Diverse solutions
 -----------------